mainwp/mainwp/readme.txt

 * Updated: The Select All, Deselect All element in the Select Sites box
 * Updated: Show site Title instead of URL in Manage Plugins and Manage Themes table
 * Updated: Show site Title instead or URL in the Sync Sites modal
-* Updated: The Select Sites box minimal height
+* Updated: The Select Sites box has minimal height
 * Updated: Info notices on the Extensions installation process
 * Updated: Available extension info to remove retired extensions